J&K Bank Shareholders Approve New Independent Director and Chairman Remuneration

 Director Appointment

-The first resolution proposes the appointment of Mr. Arun Gandotra (DIN: 08907929) as an Independent Director on the bank's board.
-If approved, Gandotra would serve a three-year term from August 26, 2025, to August 25, 2028.
+The first resolution, which proposed the appointment of Mr. Arun Gandotra (DIN: 08907929) as an Independent Director on the bank's board, has been approved with 91.86% of shareholders voting in favor.
+Mr. Gandotra will serve a three-year term from August 26, 2025, to August 25, 2028.

 Mr. Gandotra brings a wealth of experience to the role, having served Jammu & Kashmir Bank for 35 years before retiring as Executive President (Operations) in August 2021.
 His extensive background includes: